LedgerProject/eschooltul_backend/README.md

 ## Deploy

 The app is hosted at DigitalOcean using Dokku.

-Steps:
+The deploy is done via Github Actions on the main branch, but you can deploy manually:

 - `git remote add eschooltul dokku@droplet-ip:eschooltul`
 - `git push eschooltul main:master`
 - `ssh root@droplet-ip`
-- `dokku run eschooltul rake db:migrate`
+- `dokku run eschooltul rails db:migrate`